Is 800 a Good Credit Score?

 At-A-Glance

 If your credit score is in the 800s, congratulations.
-You’re well above the national average, which in mid-2021 hovered around 716 for FICO and 695 for VantageScore.1,2 There are some perks that come with an 800-plus credit score, and the good news is you don’t have to hit a perfect 850 to reap these benefits.
+You’re well above the national average, which hovered around 717 for FICO and 702 for VantageScore in late 2023 and early 2024, respectively.1,2 There are some perks that come with an 800-plus credit score, and the good news is you don’t have to hit a perfect 850 to reap these benefits.

 Here’s what it means to have a credit score in the 800s and what types of lending options – and loan terms – you might expect to access.

 A credit score in this range means you’ve done an outstanding job of keeping your finances in order, likely by consistently paying bills on time and maintaining a low credit utilization rate over time.
-There’s a good chance you also have cultivated a diverse mix of credit, such as several credit cards and loans.
-Responsibly handling credit in such a way shows lenders that you’re a reliable borrower, which can open up more credit opportunities with more favorable interest rates.
+There’s a good chance you also have cultivated a diverse mix of credit, such as several credit cards and loans.3 Responsibly handling credit in such a way shows lenders that you’re a reliable borrower, which may potentially open up more credit opportunities with more favorable interest rates.

 It’s worth mentioning that although reaching a perfect credit score of 850 might be a financial goal for some, there’s not much – if any – practical difference between an 800 and an 850.
-In fact, experts suggest that people with credit scores of 760 and up will likely be eligible for many of the same credit offers and interest rates as someone with a perfect score.4
+In fact, people with credit scores of 800 and up will likely be eligible for most types of credit offers and better interest rates.3,4

 A credit score of 800 or higher is all but guaranteed to help you get approved for any form of credit you seek.
 That’s largely because the financial behaviors that helped you reach such a score demonstrate to lenders that you’re a low-risk borrower and can responsibly take on and pay off debts.
 Being a low-risk borrower comes with benefits such as:

 More favorable loan terms.
-Generally speaking, the higher your credit score, the less interest you’ll have to pay – which can translate to thousands of dollars in savings over time.
-On a 60-month auto loan with a $20,000 principal, for example, someone with an 800 credit score might expect an APR of 3.9%, as of April 2022.
-Meanwhile, someone with a 650 credit score might expect a 10.3% APR on the same principal – and pay an additional $3,645 in interest over the life of the loan.5
+Generally speaking, the higher your credit score, the less interest you’ll have to pay – which could potentially translate to thousands of dollars in savings over time.
+On a 60-month auto loan with a $20,000 principal, for example, someone with an 800 credit score might expect an APR of 7.5%, as of May 2024.
+Meanwhile, someone with a 650 credit score might expect a 12.6% APR on the same principal – and pay an additional $3,000 in interest over the life of the loan.5

 Consistently make on-time payments.
 Payment history has the biggest impact on your credit score score.
 Enrolling in autopay can be an effective way to ensure that you never miss a credit card or loan payment.

 Finally, it’s worth noting that credit scores are not fixed, so a little fluctuation is normal.
 That said, it’s important to regularly monitor your credit report for errors.
-Take care to dispute and resolve any errors that do appear, as they can adversely affect your credit.
+Take care to dispute and resolve any errors that do appear, as they may adversely affect your credit.8

 The Takeaway